Scraper0024/session-replay/README.md

 ---
 ## Features Breakdown
 ### 🔍 Live Session Management
-👍 **Interactive Monitoring Dashboard**.
-Instantly view any running session with:
+👍 **Interactive monitoring dashboard**.
+Instantly view any running session, including:
+- Locate the target session from the session list
-  - Session Info – ID, runtime, and resource usage
+- Session information – ID, uptime and resource usage
-  - Live Preview – Real-time browser view
+- Live preview – live browser view
-  - Control Toolbar – Built-in debugging tools

-👍 **Easy Session Sharing in Three Steps**
-1. Locate the target session from the session list
-2. Click the Copy Link button
-3. Share it with your team members for collaborative debugging

-👍 **Human Intervention Made Simple**.
-When unexpected behavior occurs:
-- Instantly stop the session via the Stop button
+- Instantly stop the session with the stop button
-- All interventions are logged and fully replayable
+- Adjust the content of the session in the playground

 ---
 ### 📼 Historical Session Replay